meryl streep stands up for the arts in golden globes speech | read | i-D

 — Golden Globe Awards (@goldenglobes) January 9, 2017

-On the verge of tears Meryl closed with a quote from her friend, the dearly departed Princess Leia, and told the room and the wider world to; "take your broken heart, make it into art."
+On the verge of tears Meryl closed with a quote from her friend, the dearly departed Carrie Fisher, and told the room and the wider world to; "take your broken heart, make it into art."

 Meryl Streep, one of the most over-rated actresses in Hollywood, doesn't know me but attacked last night at the Golden Globes.
 She is a.....